Unions have a critical role in addressing mental health problems at work

 By putting into practice the advice and guidance in our resources, as well as the other resources available on the mental health at work website, workers can make a real difference to their workplaces and the experiences of their colleagues at work.

-In addition to this, we have signed theto show our commitment to mental health and to end discrimination in the workplace.
-We’ve also teamed up with to train our staff, our union representatives and members in mental health first aid so they feel prepared when approached by their colleagues about mental health problems.
+In addition to this, we have signed the Time to Change Employer Pledge to show our commitment to mental health and to end discrimination in the workplace.
+We’ve also teamed up withto train our staff, our union representatives and members in mental health first aid so they feel prepared when approached by their colleagues about mental health problems.
 We have encouraged our employers to replicate the same for the wider workforce.

 Our campaign in the workplace to raise awareness about mental health problems and increase people’s understanding, as well as encouraging those with mental health problems to talk about their experiences, is changing workplaces for the better and has helped thousands of workers across the country.